NOC-MSM/SEAsia/docs/source/SWPacific_archer_livljobs4.rst

 Statement about external forcing and files
 ==========================================

 Use ORCA 1/12 data via a thredds server.
-Also use ORCA 1/12 mesh and mask files via a thredds server.
+Also use ORCA 1/12 mesh and mask files.
+(Originally tried to get them via a thredds server but gave up trying to figure out how to write the NCML file).
  Copy necessary files into INPUTS.
 (Be careful of symbolic links in PyNEMO).::

    ls -lh $INPUTS/bathy_meter.nc